turbot/guardrails-docs/docs/guides/hosting-guardrails/installation/pre-installation/checklist/index.md

 1. **Installation Domain Name**: Decide on the base domain for your environment.  (e.g. `.cloudportal.company.com`, `.guardrails.acme.com`)
 1. **Console Name**: Decide on the name of your web console. (e.g. `prod` => `https://prod.cloudportal.company.com` or `console` => `https://console.guardrails.acme.com`)
 1. **ACM Certificate**: Use Amazon Certificate Manager (ACM) to create a wildcard SSL/TLS certificate for your chosen domain (e.g. `*.cloudportal.company.com`), or have the certificate issued by your certificate authority and then upload into ACM.
+    - **Wildcards**: If wildcards are not allowed for the Guardrails TLS certificate, you must add at least two domains to the certificate:  `gateway.cloudportal.company.com` and `{workspace_name}.cloudportal.company.com`.
+For environments that host more than one workspace, a domain will need to be added to the certificate for each workspace.
 1. **HA/DR Config**: Decide on your HA/DR configuration.
 Guardrails can be installed in up to 3 availability zones across 3 regions for mission critical production applications or in a single region/az for dev/sandbox environments.
 1. **Networking**: Decide on how you will configure your networking.
 Turbot Support recommends that you use the Turbot Guardrails Enterprise Foundation (TEF) product to create the VPC and necessary Security Groups for your initial deployment.
 After successful initial install of the environment you can then progressively harden the VPC to enterprise standards.
 If you choose to install Guardrails into a custom VPC, it must be set up BEFORE installation starts.
 1. **Security Groups**: If using a custom VPC, the Guardrails Samples repo contains a [CloudFormation template](https://github.com/turbot/guardrails-samples/blob/master/installation/security_groups.yml) to create the three required security groups with the required ports.
 If a proxy is in use, the security group rule for the proxy port must be added to the `OutboundInternetSecurityGroup` resource.